Thermodynamic cycle architecture

 Why the structure matters

-Because the cycle is the same code path for every system, a parameter sweep across refrigerants, source types, or subsystem combinations doesn’t require re-implementing the model — it requires picking a different class and a different schedule.
-The cycle-level invariants (energy balance, COP definitions, failure_reason semantics) therefore hold identically across the family, so a result from ASHPB is directly comparable to a result from GSHPB or WSHPB at the same operating point.
+Because the refrigerant-cycle core is reused across the cycle-resolved families, a parameter sweep across refrigerants, source types, or subsystem combinations doesn’t require re-implementing the thermodynamics — it requires picking the appropriate released class and schedule.
+The cycle-level invariants (energy balance, COP definitions, failure_reason semantics) therefore hold identically across the family.
+Results from ASHPB, GSHPB, WSHPB, ASHP, and GSHP remain comparable when the operating point and source/sink boundary are matched.